Ravjot03/Visualizing-Time-Series-Data-in-Python/Chapter-3/README.md

 - Describes whether the time series is decreasing, constant or increasing over time.
 - This extracts the trend values of the time series decomposition.
 The trend component reflects the overall progression of the time series and can be extracted using the `decomposition.trend` command.

+### Q-6.
+Noise Component
+- Describes the unexplained variance and volatility of the time series.
+- Noise/ Residual components describes random, irregular influences that could not be attributed to either trend or seasonality.